Share This!

 • Tight up your abs and take a deep breath.
 Exhale as you raise the bar in front of you and upwards (or you can exhale in between repetitions – choose the breathing pattern that feels comfortable for you).

-• Increase the intensity by holding the bar at the top for a longer period (5 to 10 seconds).
-Or you can lift completely overhead, increasing the range of motion, further stimulating stabilizing muscles, front deltoids, middle and lower trapezius muscles, and helping improve your posture.
+• You can increase the intensity by holding the bar at the top for a longer period (5 to 10 seconds).

 • Perform 3 sets of 12 repetitions or 8 reps with a heavier weight if you are aiming to get stronger.